-- (i) Agreements regarding rewards and contracted values higher or lower than the specified rewards and contracted values (including rewards and contracted values determined with a prescribed method) - (ii) Agreements regarding an appropriate range determined with a specified reward or a contracted value as

-(iii) Agreements regarding the determination of rewards and contracted values at the discretion of over-the-counter derivatives business operators on condition that they follow the best execution practice in daily trading.
+- (i) Agreements regarding rewards and contracted values higher or lower than the specified rewards and contracted values (including rewards and contracted values determined with a prescribed method) - (ii) Agreements regarding an appropriate range determined with a specified reward or a contracted value as a base point. - (iii) Agreements regarding the determination of rewards and contracted values at the discretion of over-the-counter derivatives business operators on condition that they follow the best execution practice in daily trading.

 When supervisors have recognized an issue of supervisory concern regarding an over-the-counter derivatives business operator's practices specified under Article 123(1)(xiii)(a) to (e) of the FIB Cabinet Office Ordinance through daily supervisory administration and the reporting of problematic conduct, they shall identify and keep track of the status of voluntary improvement made by the over-the-counter derivatives business operator by holding in-depth hearings and, when necessary, requiring the submission of reports based on Article 56-2(1) of the FIEA, while paying consideration to the above viewpoints.
 When the over-the-counter derivatives business operator is deemed to have a serious problem from the viewpoint of protecting public interests and investors, the supervisors shall take actions, including issuing an order for business improvement based on Article 51 of the FIEA.
-When the over-the-counter derivatives business operator is deemed to have a serious shall consider necessary actions, including the issuance of an order for business suspension based on Article 52(1) of the FIEA.
+When the over-the-counter derivatives business operator is deemed to have committed a serious and malicious violation of law, the supervisors shall consider necessary actions, including the issuance of an order for business suspension based on Article 52(1) of the FIEA.